atmaivancevic/ERV_cancer_enhancers/README.md

 Figure 1E: HCT116.

-## Regulatory activity of LTR10 in colorectal cancer (maybe reprhase)
+## Regulatory activity of LTR10 in colorectal cancer

 ## Control of LTR10 activity by MAPK signaling